Kabuki actor patterns and Kabuki crests

 There is also a "torn Ichimura lattice" in which the lattice stripes are partially torn.

-Kabuki crests, like patterns, have also been used for stage costumes and props tenugui (hand towels).
+Kabuki crests, like patterns, have been used for stage costumes and props tenugui (hand towels).

 Ichikawa Danjuro's Sanmasu crest is well-known.